 Netatmo Presence Outdoor

 There's no denying that Netatmo's outdoor security cam looks the part.
-And by that we mean it looks ugly as sin but should deter any wrong'uns about the place.
+And by that we mean ugly as sin, but it should deter any wrong'uns about the place.
 The biggest plus here is that there are no costly subscriptions to pay for â you can record to an SD card, Dropbox or a server.
 The Full HD camera also has a built-in floodlight which you can remotely control via the app or set up to come on if it detects motion.